Trilobite Park — Chapter 6: Barrels of Doom

-Brett Blandson was a middle aged white man with extremely limited resources of intelligence, judgement, charisma and courage, and for this reason he had recently been appointed Prime Minister of Australia.
-He was pretty sure that he wouldn't last very long in the position, so he had made certain to fill his calendar with as much cool stuff as he could.
-Why not enjoy his eight weeks in office -- before inevitably being forced out and returning to his old job of deputy social media manager for a Formica warehouse?
+Brett Blandson was a middle aged white man with extremely limited resources of intelligence, judgement, charisma and courage.
+For these reasons, he had recently been appointed Prime Minister of Australia.
+He was pretty sure that he wouldn’t last very long in the position, so he had made certain to fill his calendar with as much cool stuff as he could.
+Why not enjoy his eight weeks in office — before inevitably being forced out and returning to his old job of deputy social media manager for a Formica warehouse?

 But that was in the future.
 On that night, Brett traveling to a hotel in South Hertling, in preparation for attending the opening of Trilobite Park the very next morning.

 “Okay, it’s trilobites not dinosaurs,” he said to his chauffeur.
 “But it’s still pretty sweet.
 Just think!
 No human being has seen these creatures for thousands of years.
 Not since they were destroyed in the Great Flood.”

 “I can think of at least two things wrong with what you just said, sir,” the chauffeur said.
 “Maybe three.”